3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_03/react/bootflix/README.md

 **To get started:**

-1. You will need to add state and events to the `App.js` component.
-This will require adding an `axios` call to **omdb**.
+1. Review the existing components for hints on what you need to do in each Component to build a working search.
 2. Once your AJAX call is successful, you will need to update the state of `App.js` and make sure that the relevant info is being passed down to the relevant child components.
-4. Detailed notes are included in the source code.
-5. Jane has created the forms and CSS.
+3. Jane has created the forms and CSS.
 You will need to add the logic to populate and send your API call.

 ### Notes